Switch to developer mode

 Image Alt Text:add image alt-textAdd image to the question

-You can now ask questions related to this image, the large language model will you the image and text for multimodal question answering.
+You can now ask questions related to this image, the large language model will use both the image and text for multimodal question answering.

 Image Alt Text:ask question image alt-textAdd image to the question